openshift/enhancements/enhancements/storage/csi-migration.md

 ## Proposal

-We propose to add a carry-patch to Attacth Detach Controller in OCP that enables the migration of some storage plugins.
+We propose to add a carry-patch to Attach Detach Controller in OCP that enables the migration of some storage plugins.
 Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).

 ### Implementation Details/Notes/Constraints